mohammadreza-taghimomeni/matJalaliDatepicker/README.md

 ============================
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.3.

-We use Angular Material Components to make this Persian/Jalaali datepicker
+We use Angular Material Components to make this Persian/Jalaali date picker

 ### Important Persian/Jalaali Datepicker Files